 There are both restrictions and advantages in buying your council property.

 The best news is the substantial discount you get when buying your home.
-As at April 22nd, 2021, the maximum discount is £84,600 [a huge £112,800 in London].
+As at June 15th, 2022, the maximum discount is £87,200 across England, (except in London where it is a huge £116,200).
 And that maximum discount goes up every April in line with inflation.

 This discount varies on 3 factors: